jhgarner/Xest-Window-Manager/src/README.md

 see where things went wrong.

 In addition, using some kind of editor with ghcide/haskell-language-server helps a ton.
-Being able to hover over terms to see their types has been a large productivity boost.
+Being able to hover over terms to see their types has been a huge productivity boost.

 ## Actions/

 The two files in here provide the actions that users can bind to keys.
-A lot of them involve interesting tree traversals.
+A lot of them involve interesting tree traversals and a mix of pure and effectful code.

 ## Base/